Rules of Conduct on Campus

 If I don't have a mask with me what can I do?

 Masks are mandatory and access to buildings is allowed only by wearing one.

-Can meetings be held at the workplace?
+Can meetings be held on campus?

 Meetings may be held face-to-face for small groups and only where a minimum distance of at least 1 meter between personnel is guaranteed.
 However, meetings held via Microsoft Teams or other digital platforms should be prioritized.